Compaq: 2002–2013

+2013–present

-HP discontinued the Compaq brand name in the United States in 2013.
-Around that same year, Globalk (a Brazilian-based retailer and licensing management firm) started a partnership with HP to re-introduce the brand with a new line of desktop and laptop computers.
+After the Compaq brand was discontinued in North America, Globalk (a Brazilian-based retailer and licensing management firm) started a partnership with HP in 2013 to re-introduce the brand with a new line of desktop and laptop computers.
+The brand has since been relicensed to Positivo Tecnologia (a Brazilian-based computer technology company) on April 13, 2021.

 In 2015, Grupo Newsan (an Argentinian-based company) acquired the brand's license, along with a $3 million investment, and developed two new lines of Presario notebooks for the local market over the course of the year.
-However, Compaq's Argentine web site went offline in March 2019, with the last archived copy dated October 2018, featuring the same models introduced in 2016.
+In March 2019, the website for Compaq's Argentine division went offline; the last archived copy of the site was made in October 2018, featuring the same models that were first introduced in 2016.

 In 2018, Ossify Industries (an Indian-based company) entered a licensing agreement with HP to use the Compaq brand name for the distribution and manufacturing of Smart TV sets.